Skip to main content

 How does Genki compare to SafetyWing?

-Genki is comprehensive health insurance covering routine doctor visits, preventive care, mental health, and dental basics.
+Genki is full health insurance covering routine doctor visits, preventive care, mental health, and dental basics.
 SafetyWing Nomad Insurance is travel medical insurance covering emergencies only.
-SafetyWing is cheaper (~$45/month vs ~35-105 EUR/month) but covers far less.
+SafetyWing is cheaper (~$56.28/4 weeks vs ~€52.50+/month) but covers far less.
 If you need more than emergency-only protection, Genki is the better choice.
 If you want the cheapest safety net, SafetyWing wins on price.

 Can I buy Genki insurance while already abroad?

 Yes.
 Genki allows you to sign up from anywhere in the world, even if you have already left your home country.
-There is no requirement to purchase before departure.
+There’s no requirement to purchase before departure.
 Coverage typically begins within 24-48 hours of completing your application and payment.
 Note that conditions that existed before your enrollment date are subject to pre-existing condition rules.

 What countries does Genki cover?